michaelbeaumont/farsign/posts/embedded-rust-with-lorawan-and-epaper-2.md

 ![Display startup (initial startup time of ~15 seconds trimmed)](media/epaper_startup.webm){width=100% data-external=1}

 That's a wrap for our second post!
-Next I'm going to either explore translating our button presses to Morse code or using our radio.
+Next I'm going to either [explore translating our button presses to Morse code][next] or using our radio.